spin-systems/quill/README.md

 16          labs       qu-labs        1            git@gitlab.com:qu-labs/qu-labs.gitlab.io.git   True
 ```

+## TODO

+- The next step is to read the CI YAML as the 'layout' for each site
+  - check it's valid (given a predetermined expected format for the YAML configs)
-We can now use this to generate a nice README for the spin.systems superrepo(?) corresponding to
+- We can now use this to generate a nice README for the spin.systems superrepo(?) corresponding to
   a nicely formatted markdown doc of the info in this DataFrame.
-(TODO)
+  - For this, we reuse the original list representation, with the apex domain as the header,
+    and convert it to markdown to present it in the conventional format
+- I would also like to keep track of the `git status` of each repo in the same repo
+  - This will involve making the `repos_df` __always__ have the `local` column,
+    for which I'll have to abstract away the call at the end of `fold`⠶`git`⠶`source_manifest`
+- A next step could be a class representing the state of the websites, which can
+  then be cross-referenced against the `repos_df` (but the goal is not to entirely Python-ise
+  the site development, just the management of key aspects to do with the version control on disk)